lgastako/sudokulator/README.md

   user to start interacting with components that drop below the fold when you interact

-- No annoying dropdowns to access the digits you want to toggle
+- No dropdown to change the sum

 - A set of optional "must include" digits in addition to the exclude digits